mikkelbu/reading-list/README.md

 # Currently reading
-* "Nemesis Games" - book 5 in "The Expanse" book series by James S. A. Corey
+* "Babylon's Ashes" - book 6 in "The Expanse" book series by James S. A. Corey

 # Books that I want to read